shailen-naidoo/responsibility/README.md

 It is more of a construct/concept that exists in parallel, it is important to be aware of and once you become aware of victim mentality and you are aware of **the responsibility/fault fallacy** you come to the awareness that all your actions, decisions, thoughts, pumping of your heart, the cells dividing in your body through the process of mitosis, the itch that you scratch on your back and everything else is in your state of control is your responsbility.

-**The responsibility/fault fallacy** breaks victim mentality because if you understand that you may not be at _fault_ for the events that have lead you to a misfortune in your life but you are still _responsibile for_ how you respond to the remedy of the _fault_.
+**The responsibility/fault fallacy** breaks victim mentality because if you understand that you may not be at _fault_ for the events that have lead you to a misfortune in your life but you are still _responsibile for_ how you respond in terms of the remedy of the _fault_.